mobingilabs/docs/README.md

 Our service status page can be found on [https://status.alphaus.cloud/](https://status.alphaus.cloud/).

-For more information about Mobingi in general, please visit the relevant links below.
+For more information about Alphaus in general, please visit the relevant links below.

 | Link | Description |
 | :--- | :--- |